mch1307/gvs/README.md

 GVS_VAULTURL                URL of the Vault server GVS_SECRETPATH              Path to the Vault secret.
-GVS_SECRETTARGETPATH        Path where the secret kv file will be written  (default /dev/shm/gvs) GVS_SECRETAVAILABLETIME     Number of seconds after which the secret file will be destroyed GVS_VAULTROLEID             Path to file containing the Vault role id (default run/secrets/role_id) GVS_VAULTROLESECRETID       Path to file containing the Vault secret id (default /run/secrets/secret_id) GVS_OUTPUTFORMAT            yaml by default, key=value text if any other value supplied
+GVS_SECRETTARGETPATH        Path where the secret kv file will be written  (default /dev/shm/gvs) GVS_SECRETAVAILABLETIME     Number of seconds after which the secret file will be destroyed (default 60 max 180) GVS_VAULTROLEID             Path to file containing the Vault role id (default run/secrets/role_id) GVS_VAULTROLESECRETID       Path to file containing the Vault secret id (default /run/secrets/secret_id) GVS_OUTPUTFORMAT            yaml by default, key=value text if any other value supplied